Stressed About Inflation During the Holiday Season? How To Plan Ahead

 Stick To Your Budget

-Regardless of what your plans are, odds are you’ll be spending money, and it’s important to not only set a budget but stick to it before letting things get out of control.
+Regardless of what your plans are, odds are you’ll be spending money — so it’s important to not only set a budget but stick to it before letting things get out of control.

-“When you’re in the holiday spirit, it can be easy to get carried away by store sales and the gifts you want to buy; however, it’s important to stick to your budget when purchasing holiday gifts,” said Tony Wahl, Credit Sesame’s Director of Operations.
-“When doing your holiday shopping, aim to stick to the 30 percent rule (keeping your total credit card balance under 30 percent of your credit limit).”
+“When you’re in the holiday spirit, it can be easy to get carried away by store sales and the gifts you want to buy; however, it’s important to stick to your budget when purchasing holiday gifts,” said Tony Wahl, director of operations at Credit Sesame.
+“When doing your holiday shopping, aim to stick to the 30% rule — keeping your total credit card balance under 30% of your credit limit.
+Since credit utilization is one of the biggest factors that impact your credit score, you may see your credit score drop if you accrue a higher balance.”

 More From GOBankingRates